Fulbright Scholar-in-Residence Program

 12. Can an institution submit more than one application within the same cycle?

 While an institution may submit more than one application from different departments, only one proposal from the institution will be funded.
-We recommend applicants speak with their leadership to coordinate cross-departmental needs and efforts to submit a single application.
+We recommend applicants speak with their institutional leadership and/or campus Fulbright representative (Fulbright Program Advisor/Fulbright Scholar Liaison) to coordinate cross-departmental needs and efforts to submit a single application.
 An application from an institution proposing to host a scholar in two different departments simultaneously or for a semester each will be considered, provided that the scholar has the requisite experience and expertise.

 13. Which is the most important goal of the program: to serve the institution or to serve the scholar?